facebook/watchman/README.markdown

  -f, --foreground      Run the service in the foreground

- -s, --settle          Number of milliseconds to wait for filesystem to settle
-                       (Deprecated: use .watchmanconfig instead)

  -j, --json-command    Instead of parsing CLI arguments, take a single json
                        object from stdin